 dOrg generates revenue by providing quality web3 development services to paying clients.
-Here is the process that any member can use to source new projects:
+There are two ways any dOrgian can source new projects:

 - Discover if an opportunity is a good fit based on our criteria and value proposition.

 - Set-up the team and Statement of Work (SoW) based on project requirements.

 - Engage by finalizing the terms and getting approval on both sides.

 - Source leads through your network, proactive outreach, or dOrg’s inbound channel.
 Consider the following factors when deciding which leads to pursue:

 - Impact & Innovation: What is the potential for real-world impact or technical innovation?

 - Reputation & Team: How is the organization’s reputation?
 How would you rate the quality of their team?

 - Expertise Fit: Have we worked with similar technologies before?

 - Diversification: Does the project enhance the diversity of our portfolio?